422UR4H/Betify_API/README.md

 # Technologies used

-For this project, we used:
+For this project, I used:

 - Node (version 18.17.0);
 - Express;